Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Introduction

 \subsection{Related works}

-As mentioned above, the minimum degree conditions forcing $F$-factors in graphs are well understood, and the same question for hypergraphs remain a highly challenging problem, even for perfect matchings.
+As mentioned above, the minimum degree conditions forcing $F$-factors in graphs are well understood, and the same question for hypergraphs remains a highly challenging problem, even for perfect matchings.
 On the other hand, the problem for near-perfect packings is slightly easier.
-Nevertheless, we collect the results we need on $\delta(F, k-1, D)$ here. \begin{theorem} \cite{shokoufandeh2003proof, han2015near} For every graph $F$, $\delta(F, 1, 5v_F^2)=1-1/\chi_{cr}(F)$.
-For $k\ge 3$, $\delta(k, k-1, k)=1/k$. \end{theorem}
+Nevertheless, we collect the results we need on $\delta(F, \ell, D)$ here. \begin{theorem} \cite{shokoufandeh2003proof,chang2022matching} For every graph $F$, $\delta(F, 1, 5v_F^2)=1-1/\chi_{cr}(F)$.
+For every \(k,\ell \in \mathbb{N}\) with \(1\le\ell\le k-1\), $\delta(k,\ell,2k-\ell-1)=c^*_{k,\ell}$. \end{theorem}

-For perfect matchings in $k$-graphs, the minimum degree conditions in Theorem \ref{han-decision} has been improved in subsequent works \cite{han2017decision, han2020finding}.
-Keevash, Knox and Mycroft also proposed a conjecture for perfect matchings under minimum $\ell$-degree conditions for $\ell < k-1$, and this has been verified for $\ell\ge 0.4k$ in \cite{han2020complexity, gan2025keevash}.

-Since the work of Krivelevich, Lee and Sudakov (on Hamilton cycles), robust-type results have been proved for cliques factors \cite{allen2024robust, pham2022toolkit}, hypergraph perfect matchings \cite{pham2022toolkit}, bounded-degree spanning trees \cite{pham2022toolkit}, $F$-factors \cite{kelly2024optimal}, and power of Hamilton cycles \cite{joos2023robust}.
+Since the work of Krivelevich, Lee and Sudakov (on Hamilton cycles), robust-type results have been proved for clique factors \cite{allen2024robust, pham2022toolkit}, hypergraph perfect matchings \cite{pham2022toolkit}, bounded-degree spanning trees \cite{pham2022toolkit}, $F$-factors \cite{kelly2024optimal}, and power of Hamilton cycles \cite{joos2023robust}.
 We remark that all of these results focus on minimum degree conditions as sufficient conditions, while in our result the minimum degree conditions are significantly lower.